-So what is to be done?
-Since there is no national solution to the literacy problem acceptable to the educators or legislators, parents shall have to deal with the problem themselves.
-Many parents, in fact, have withdrawn their children from the public schools and put them in private ones.
-Some parents have joined the growing movement for home education so that they can teach their children themselves.
-In other words, there are ways to escape the monopolists, but it takes strong conviction and a bit of knowhow to do so.
+Some parents have joined the growing movement for home education and are themselves teaching their children to read or hiring competent tutors.
+In other words, there are ways to escape the state-supported monopolists, but it takes strong conviction and some knowhow to do so.
 Meanwhile, the vast majority of American children are trapped within a system that is turning their brains into macaroni.
-It's a tragedy that this has to occur when there is no lack of knowledge on how to teach a child to read well.
+It's a tragedy that this has to occur when there is no lack of knowledge on how to teach children to read well.
 After all, they did it for at least three thousand years before the professors of education took over.